ClementTsang/ClementTsang/README.md

 ### Hi there!

-Here's where I tackle an endlessly growing list of projects.
-Currently, I find myself mostly working on Rust-related projects, though
+Here's where I tackle an endlessly growing number of projects and ideas.
-I always enjoy trying out other languages/tech and exploring new stuff.

 ---